Royal Rumble (2015): Main event

-The main event was the traditional 30-man Royal Rumble match where the winner would receive a WWE World Heavyweight Championship match at WrestleMania 31.
+The main event was the traditional 30-man Royal Rumble match, where the winner would receive a WWE World Heavyweight Championship match at WrestleMania 31.
 The Miz and R-Truth started the match at #1 and #2 respectively.
 Bubba Ray Dudley made his return to WWE at #3 eliminating Miz and Truth.
-Bray Wyatt at #5 would soon begin a string of eliminations one by one (including Bubba and The Boogeyman who was another surprise entrant at #7).
+Bray Wyatt at #5 would soon begin a string of eliminations one by one (including Bubba and The Boogeyman, who was another surprise entrant at #7).
 The string ended once Daniel Bryan entered at #10.
-During the string, Curtis Axel who was supposed to enter at #6 was attacked by Erick Rowan who took his place.
+During the string, Curtis Axel, who was supposed to enter at #6, was attacked by Erick Rowan and was unable to compete in the match.

-Diamond Dallas Page was the third surprise entrant at #14 and executed the Diamond Cutter on various wrestlers before being eliminated by #15 entrant U.S. Champion Rusev.
-Like in 2014, the rumble reception entered again to a turning point for worse when Wyatt eliminated Bryan (the biggest fan-favorite) enraging almost all the audience even more than previous year due to his absence.
-Towards the end of the match, Kane at #24 and Big Show at #29 from The Authority teamed up to go on a string of eliminations (including other fan-favorites like Ryback at #23, Dolph Ziggler at final #30, Wyatt and Dean Ambrose at #25).
+Diamond Dallas Page was the third surprise entrant at #14 and executed the Diamond Cutter on various wrestlers, before being eliminated by #15 entrant Rusev.
+Like in 2014, the namesake match's reception flipped again to a turning point for worse as Wyatt eliminated fan-favorite Bryan, disappointing the audience potentially more than the previous year when he was absent.
+Towards the end of the match, Kane (entering at #24) and Big Show (entering at #29) from The Authority teamed up to go on a string of eliminations - including Wyatt and other popular stars like Ryback at #23, final entrant at #30 Dolph Ziggler, and Dean Ambrose at #25 (who had teamed up with Roman Reigns as The Shield went against the duo).

-The Final Four consisted of Rusev (who was outside the ring at the time having gone under the bottom rope), Roman Reigns at #19, Kane and Show.
-Reigns (who during the match suffered a cut from Show on one cheek after being thrown to a padded turnbuckle and another one from Kane on the lips after a Big Boot) eliminated the duo at the same time.
+The final four consisted of Rusev (who was outside the ring at the time having gone under the bottom rope), Reigns, Kane, and Big Show.
+Reigns (who during the match suffered a cut from Big Show on one cheek, after being thrown to a padded turnbuckle and another one from Kane on the lips, after a Big Boot) sent out the duo at the same time.
 However, they both re-entered the ring and began a double team assault on Reigns.
-The Rock emerged and executed an Spinebuster-People's Elbow combo on Kane and a Rock Bottom on Show after a Superman Punch from Reigns who took advantage of a low-blow from Rock.
-Rusev re-entered the ring, but was speared by Reigns who eliminated him to win the match.
-Triple H and Stephanie McMahon showed up at the end of the show unhappy with the result as Rock congratulated Reigns.
+The Rock emerged and executed a Spinebuster-People's Elbow combo on Kane.
+Big Show attempted to Chokeslam Rock but Rock hit a low-blow in return, setting up a Rock Bottom after a Superman Punch from Reigns.
+Rusev re-entered the ring, but was speared by Reigns, who proceeded to throw him out to win the match.
+As WWE World Heavyweight Champion Brock Lesnar with Paul Heyman saw this on a television in their locker room, Triple H and Stephanie McMahon showed up at the end of the show unhappy with the result watching The Rock congratulate Reigns.
+Reigns was booed as the winner in a similar fashion as Batista the previous year, whereas at the same event Reigns was cheered.